collapsed-stacks/startups/questions/182/how-important-is-traction-when-building-a-tech-product-company.md

 - tagged: `tech-company`, `investment`
 - score: 4

-<p>When creating a tech company, customer's usage of the product(s)/service(s) and their feedback sometimes can be difficult to gather.
+When creating a tech company, customer's usage of the product(s)/service(s) and their feedback sometimes can be difficult to gather.
 How important is traction when building a tech product/company?
-Is it the main thing an investor may look for?</p>
+Is it the main thing an investor may look for?

 ## Answer 183